alexChernikov1/GLMMPreprocessor/README.md

 Multicollinearity Tools
 =======================

 This package provides robust tools for identifying and removing multicollinearity in predictors, both numeric and categorical.
-It includes VIF-based filtering, correlation pruning, and hierarchical clustering for categorical variables based on Cramer’s V.
+It includes VIF-based filtering, correlation pruning, and hierarchical clustering for categorical variables based on Cramer’s V. To see an implementation of the package [See detailed analysis](ExampleProject.md)

 Features
 --------